arifazeem/devops-fortune/README.md

 # **Non-Functional Requirements**
 ### **Deployment**
-   Out of Blue-Green, Multi-service, Canary Release, we would go for Canary release as the partners would be migrated in phases and the % of infra allocated depends on the % of partners migrated to the new Stream based system
+   Out of Blue-Green, Canary Release, we would go for Canary release as the partners would be migrated in phases and the % of infra allocated depends on the % of partners migrated to the new Stream based system

 The build files will have the config files and runtime args to deploy in any region with a single click.